 Special Access Scheme

 There are more than 100 Cannabis products that are now available for prescription in Australia.
 Most of these products include oral preparations (oils), capsules containing delta-9 tetrahydrocannabinol (THC), cannabidiol (CBD), and dried-flower products.
-Applications for SAS-B are usually processed within 24-48 hours provided all necessary information is provided.
-Applications can be made online without cost via the TGA’s website and majority of these are approved without modification.
+Applications for SAS-B are usually processed within 24-48 hours, provided all necessary information is provided.
+Applications can be made online without cost via the TGA’s website, and the majority of these are approved without modification.

 An option is provided to attach any letters of support and/or recommendations from the patient’s other specialists who are involved in the patient’s care and treatment.